Way Out of Here

 "Way Out of Here" is a song by British progressive rock band Porcupine Tree, and the fifth track from their ninth studio album, Fear of a Blank Planet.
-It is remarkable for being the only full-band composition of the record.
 A promo two-track single was released by Roadrunner Records intended for radio airplay.
-The record consists of the album version of the song and a radio edit, the same used for the promo videoclip, it comes housed in a cardboard sleeve with unique artwork.
+The record consists of the album version of the song and a radio edit, and is housed in a cardboard sleeve with unique artwork.

-The song contains soundscapes provided by King Crimson's guitarist, Robert Fripp.

-"Way Out of Here" was written in order to replace the song "Cheating the Polygraph," which was originally intended to be in the album; however, the band decided it did not fit well the concept, so it was thrown out from the final track list.
+"Way Out of Here" contains soundscapes provided by King Crimson's guitarist, Robert Fripp.
+It was written in order to replace the song "Cheating the Polygraph," which was intended to be on the album.
+However, the band decided it did not fit well the concept.
 "Cheating the Polygraph" was later included on the Nil Recurring EP.